-Dave is the Chief Operating Officer for Verb Surgical.
+Dave is the Chief Operating Officer at Verb Surgical.
 Dave has more than 20 years of experience building and leading high-performing teams at both start-ups and Fortune 500 companies related to surgical robotics, medical imaging and diagnostics.
 He was part of the start-up and leadership team at Xradia, Inc. (acquired by ZEISS) where he received a Research and Development award for the development of the Nano-XCT, a 50nm resolution x-ray tomography system.
-He is a co-founder of Varioscale, Inc., a start-up venture dedicated to bringing ultra-high resolution laser etching technology to the semiconductor community.
+He is a co-founder of Varioscale, Inc. a start-up venture dedicated to bringing ultra-high resolution laser etching technology to the semiconductor community.

 At Intuitive Surgical, he led the next generation medical imaging and advanced imaging technologies team for the da Vinci robot surgical platform.
 Most recently he was the Divisional Vice President of Research and Development for Abbott Medical Optics, where he led programs in both Laser Cataract Surgery and Laser Vision Correction surgery.
 He was the Vice President of Research and Development for OptiMedica (acquired by Abbott Medical Optics), where he led the team that developed the Catalys system for laser cataract surgery.